odoo/documentation/content/applications/essentials/contacts.rst

 Contacts
 ========

-The *Contacts* application comes installed on all Odoo databases.
-Contacts are created for customers the company does business with through Odoo.
+Contacts are created in the **Contacts** application for customers the company does business with through Odoo.
 A contact is a repository of vital business information, facilitating communication and business transactions.

 Contact form
 ============